arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/05.docker-container/content.md

 - ADB: [Check how to connect to your Portenta X8](https://docs.arduino.cc/tutorials/portenta-x8/user-manual#out-of-the-box-experience)
 - [Arduino IDE 1.8.10+](https://www.arduino.cc/en/software), [Arduino IDE 2.0+](https://www.arduino.cc/en/software), or [Arduino Web Editor](https://create.arduino.cc/editor)

-***Make sure to have the Portenta X8 with the latest image as well as bootloader.
-Please check [how to flash your Portenta X8](/tutorials/portenta-x8/image-flashing) to have latest version.***
+***Make sure to have the Portenta X8 with the latest image as well as the bootloader.
+Please check [how to flash your Portenta X8](/tutorials/portenta-x8/image-flashing) to have the latest version.***

 ## Using Docker